jss2a98aj/BugTorch/README.md

 # BugTorch

 BugTorch is a mod for Minecraft 1.7.10.
 It is called BugTorch because reasons.
+It mostly fixes bugs.

 ## Requirements